-1. Preliminary consideration 3 2.
-Information on the five main intermediaries to which securities orders have been transmitted for execution.
-3 3.
-Report on the quality of execution obtained from financial intermediaries through which orders have been transmitted.
-4 3.1.
-Relative importance given to price, cost, speed, plurality of execution or any other factor, including qualitative factors, in assessing the quality of performance ţ 3.2.
-Description of possible close links, conflicts of interest and common shareholdings with respect to any execution venue used to execute orders. ( 3.3.
-Description of any specific agreements with intermediaries regarding payments made or received, discounts, rebates or non-monetary benefits received. ( 3.4.
-Explanation of the factors that led to a change in the list of intermediaries included in the company's execution policy, if such a change has taken place. ( 3.5.
-Explanation of how order execution differs depending on client categorization when the firm treats client categories differently and this may affect order execution modalities. ( 3.6.
-Explanation of whether other criteria have been given preference over price and immediate cost criteria when executing retail client orders and an explanation of how these other criteria have been decisive in achieving the best possible result in terms of total amount for the client.
-7 3.7. relating to execution quality, including any data published pursuant to Delegated Regulation (EU) 2017/575; and where applicable, an explanation of how the investment firm has used information sourced from a consolidated information provider established in accordance with Article 65 of Directive 2014/65/EU.
-4. General conclusions 7
+1. .
+Preliminary consideration 3 2. • tra ansmitted for execution 3 3. .
+Report on the quality of execution obtained from financial intermediaries through which 10 adio navo bodii tianoniittoa 4 3.1 Relative importance given to price, cost, speed, plurality of execution or any other factor, including qualitative factors, in assessing the quality of performance 5 3.2 Description of possible close links, conflicts of interest and common shareholdings with respect to any execution venue used to execute orders 3.3 Description of any specific agreements with intermediaries regarding payments made or received, discounts, rebates or non-monetary benefits received Š 3.4 Explanation of the factors that led to a change in the list of intermediaries included in the company's execution policy, if such a change has taken place Š 3.5 Explanation of how order execution differs depending on client categorization when the firm treats client categories differently and this may affect order execution modalities j 3.6 Explanation of whether other criteria have been given preference over price and immediate cost criteria when executing retail client orders and an explanation of how these other criteria have been decisive in achieving the best possible result in terms of total amount for the client.)
+3.7 Explanation of how the investment firm has used any data or tools relating to execution quality, including any data published pursuant to Delegated Regulation (EU) 2017/575; and where applicable, an explanation of how the investment firm has used information sourced from a consolidated information provider established in accordance with Article 65 of Directive 2014/65/EU.
+7 4. , 7 ٠.
+General Conductions !